Eva Haller: Early life

-When Nazi German forces occupied Budapest in 1944, Haller’s parents feared for her safety and brought her to the Scottish Mission Boarding School (St. Columba’s Church of Scotland).
+When Nazi German forces occupied Budapest in March 1944, Haller’s parents feared for her safety and brought her to the Scottish Mission Boarding School (St Columba’s, Church of Scotland).
 Missionary Jane Haining was the Matron of the School.
 When the missionaries were recalled and ordered to return to Scotland, Haining stayed to help the Jewish students and families.
 When it was discovered that the Institute was hiding Jews, Hungarian soldiers raided it, arrested Haining, and took her to the Gestapo.

 According to Haller, as the Jews in the mission school were being rounded up to be taken to the ghetto, she turned to a Hungarian Nazi soldier and stated, “I am too young and too beautiful to die.”
 She then grabbed the hand of a 10-year-old neighbor, whom she promised to keep safe, telling him, “Run!”

-Jane Haining was sent to do forced labor at Auschwitz in May 1944; she died that July.
+Jane Haining was sent to do forced labor at Auschwitz concentration camp in May 1944; she died that July.
 She was the only Scottish citizen to die at Auschwitz.
 In 2014, Haller visited a church where Haining is honored in Glasgow, to pay tribute, and she was interviewed in a BBC documentary.

 Early activism

 Eva Haller has been an advocate for social justice since the age of thirteen, when she would sneak out with her brother, Janos, to assist him in distributing anti-Hitler pamphlets throughout Budapest.
-Janos, who was one of the Jewish Partisans fighting the Nazis, was killed as he crossed the Yugoslavian border to join Tito’s army.
+Janos, who was one of the Jewish partisans fighting the Nazis, was killed as he crossed the Yugoslavian border to join Tito’s army.

 Haller says his death propelled her to be the social, educational, and environmental activist she is today.
-In her brother’s memory, she served as Producer and Advisor to the film FOUR WINTERS, by Julia Mintz, about the Jewish Partisans who fought and disrupted the German army and its collaborators.
+In her brother’s memory, she served as producer and advisor to the film Four Winters, by Julia Mintz, about the Jewish partisans who fought and disrupted the German army and its collaborators.